codexnetwork/codex.io/customize.md

 ### 0.5 Resource Model

-FORCEIO allow chain developer to select the resource model to the chain.
+CODEX.IO allow chain developer to select the resource model to the chain.

 There is three resource in chain: cpu,net and ram. developer can set `RESOURCE_MODEL` to select the model they need.